IngSoft-FacultyHub-2024-2/teachme.ai/README.md

 Interactive AI-powered conversation mode for working through kata problems:

-**Available Commands:**
+Interactive AI-powered conversation mode for working through kata problems.

+**Main Menu Options (before entering conversation):**
+- `View Kata Instruction` – Display the preloaded kata instructions.
+- `View Evaluation Rubric` – Display the preloaded evaluation rubric.
+- `Start KataSolver Conversation` – Enter interactive conversation mode with the assistant.
+- `Exit` – Quit the application.

+**Conversation Mode — Available Commands:**
-- `/kata` - Display kata instructions during conversation
+- `/kata`     : Display the currently preloaded kata instructions while in a conversation.
-- `/rubric` - Display evaluation rubric during conversation
+- `/rubric`   : Display the currently preloaded evaluation rubric while in a conversation.
-- `/evaluate` - Extract code from conversation and evaluate against rubric
+- `/evaluate` : Extract the most-recent message's code from the conversation and evaluate it using the loaded rubric.
+- `/new`      : Start a new conversation (clears conversation state but preserves loaded kata & rubric).
-- `/help` - Show all available commands
+- `/help`     : Show the list of available in-conversation commands.
-- `/exit` - End the conversation
+- `/exit`     : End the conversation and return to the main menu.

-**Features:**
+Notes and behaviour:
+- When you select `Start KataSolver Conversation`, you can either type a regular prompt (sent to the assistant), or enter any command above (commands must begin with `/`).
+- The `/evaluate` command extracts code from the last user or assistant message, displays the extracted code, asks for confirmation, then runs the evaluation using the configured rubric file.
+- If a command starts with `/` but is not recognized, the app will print an error and suggest using `/help`.

+**Features in Conversation Mode:**
-- Conversational AI assistance for solving kata problems
+- Conversational AI assistance for solving kata problems.
-- Real-time code extraction from conversation history
+- Real-time code extraction from conversation history.
-- Automated code evaluation against rubric criteria
+- Automated code evaluation against rubric criteria.
-- Score tracking across multiple evaluation attempts
+- Score tracking across multiple evaluation attempts (each `/evaluate` increments an attempt counter).
-- Invalid command detection with helpful error messages
+- Interactive prompts for confirmations and feedback during evaluation.

 ### Kata Instruction Format